Iconiq2/WD-FinalExam/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

 Description of the project in details.

 Guiding Question:

-- What is the project- its about my projects
+- What is the project- About merging like a portfolio
-- Whats the purpose- to see what we've accomplished throughout this semester
+- Whats the purpose- To see my compiled projects
-- What are key components- contacts, list of projects and so on
+- What are key components- To links every project
-- What technology used and how it is used- html, css
+- What technology used and how it is used- HTML and CSS

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

 - navigations
 - Parallax transition

 ### Technology

 <!-- TODO: List of Technology Used -->

 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=white)

 ## Rules, Practices and Principles

 1. Always use `WD-` in the front of the Title of the Project for the Subject followed by your custom naming.
 2. Do not rename any .html files; always use `index.html` as the filename.
 3. Place Files in their respective folders.